 - No additional charge: This service is available at no additional charge to students who paid their student fees.
 Legal Aid services are funded by Student Fees.

 - 30-minutes: The attorney will provide you with information and guidance to help you resolve your concerns; however, the attorney will not "represent" you.
 While this brief consultation is sufficient for some students, complex issues may require more time.
-Upon request, we will provide referrals to other resources.
+Upon request, the attorney will provide referrals to other resources.

 - Consultations take place via phone or Zoom: If you request a Zoom appointment, the attorney will send you the link a few minutes before your scheduled time.